Ángel Pagán: Personal life

-Pagán has a wife, Windy, and three daughters: Briana, Suil Angelina, and Larah.
+Pagán has three daughters: Briana, Suil Angelina, and Larah.
+Angel separated from his ex-wife in 2022 and finalized his divorce in 2023.
+He is currently engaged to Stephanie Ann Larette, whom he met in 2023 and who was previously in a relationship with a Puerto Rican singer.

 On May 7, 2009, Pagán was arrested in Port St. Lucie, Florida for traffic violations.
 It was reported that Pagán, who was driving with a suspended license, was originally stopped for speeding, but after a license check, troopers learned Pagán has several warrants out for his arrest for failure to pay traffic fines.

 In May 2019, Pagán was rescued out at sea near Cibuco Beach in Vega Alta, Puerto Rico, when the boat he and fellow professional baseball player Orlando Román were in capsized.